nectar-cs/kerbi/docs/intro.md

 ## How it works

 Kerbi generates YAML from other YAMLs, [ERBs](https://www.stuartellis.name/articles/erb/), and Ruby files.
-As a user, you write `Gen` Ruby classes to orchestrate the templating.
+As a user, you write `Kerbi::Mixer` Ruby classes to orchestrate the templating.

 <p align="center">